zdharma-continuum/zdharma-continuum.github.io/src/_posts/2017-03-19-Text-Editor-In-30-Minutes.markdown

 backend-variable `line[<line-number>]` – which is single entry in array to which we read the whole file.

 The text editor supports 1000 lines on current Zshells.
-I have submitted optimizations that make this 6000 lines – they will be rolled out in next release (5.3.2).
+I have submitted optimizations that make this 6000 lines – they will be rolled out in next Zsh release (5.3.2).
 Main use case of such text-area is IMO editing of small config file in a deploy tool, where you change only e.g. an IP, and press "Deploy" to run main task.
 That's why 1000 lines is enough, and 6000 even better.